Antarctic Event Series

 Purpose

-Antarctic EIA Training provides a one day training course for those wishing to enhance their knowledge of the EIA process and methodology with best practice, case studies and up to date information, with a particular focus on cumulative impact assessment.
+Antarctic EIA Short Course is designed for those wishing to enhance their knowledge of the EIA process and methodology with best practice, case studies and up to date information, with a focus on cumulative impact assessment.

 Who Should Attend?

-This training day is designed for professionals and organizations involved in environmental impact assessments for Antarctic projects and activities, at all levels.
+This short course is designed for professionals and organizations involved in environmental impact assessments for Antarctic projects and activities, at all levels.
 It is for those wishing to enhance, up-skill, refresh or those starting out including:

 • Experienced Professionals: Those already conducting EIAs in Antarctica who wish to update their knowledge of best practices and methodologies.